-Fighting, possession of drugs, alcohol, or weapons, or being under the influence of drugs or alcohol are all considered to be serious violations of the code of conduct for MJHS.
-If a student violates any of the above offenses, they may be subject to immediate expulsion and arrest by local law enforcement.
+Fighting, possession of drugs, alcohol, or weapons or being under the influence of drugs or alcohol are all considered to be serious violations of the code of conduct for Marion Junior High School.
+If a student is in violation of any of the above offenses, he/she may be subject to immediate expulsion and arrest by local law enforcement.